basecamp/kamal-site/docs/upgrading/continuing-to-use-traefik.md

 If you are already running kamal-proxy, you'll need to:

-1. Manually run the `kamal proxy boot_config set` command from the deploy hook
+1. Manually run the `kamal proxy boot_config set` command from the deploy hook.
-2. Run `kamal proxy reboot` to pick up those boot config changes
+2. Run `kamal proxy reboot` to pick up those boot config changes.
-3. Run `kamal accessory boot traefik` to start Traefik
+3. Run `kamal accessory boot traefik` to start Traefik.